audiopixel/pixelmixer/README.md

 * Animate pixel shaders seamlessly across textures and point cloud particles
 * Mix multiple pixel shaders together using various blend modes
-* Map each shader to any number of areas using 3D transformations
+* Map shaders to any number of areas using 3D transformations
+* Blend multiple shaders into combined shaders
 * Capture color values for all 3D nodes at high framerates
 * Easily manipulate animations with incoming audio or data feeds
 * Import any GLSL fragment shader